Skip to content

 New England Gateway

-New England Gateway is now the live eastern transition page in the Route 20 guide.
-Use it after the eastern New York pages when you want the corridor to keep reading cleanly beyond Duanesburg and into the live Berkshire and Jacob’s Ladder clusters without pretending that Massachusetts and the rest of New England are already fully built.
+New England Gateway is now the live eastern approach page in the Route 20 guide.
+Use it after the eastern New York pages when you want the corridor to keep reading cleanly beyond Duanesburg and into the live Berkshire and Jacob’s Ladder stretches without pretending that Massachusetts and the rest of New England are already fully built.

 Best ways to use this page now